 Benefits: Cloud services often offer levels of service that cater for a range of business sizes and budgets.
 If you don’t need on-call 24-hours-a-day support, the costs should be much lower.

 Ask about: If it’s an overseas service with different business hours to New Zealand’s, does this affect response times to queries?
+If it becomes unavailable, what's their response time to get you back up and running again?
 If you hold government data, you may be required to use a New Zealand-based cloud server.
 The Government Communications Security Bureau has a manual on keeping government information secure.